 Many validation/test examples falling evenly over the off-diagonal indicate that the model has difficulties distinguishing categories.

 Solution: Double check that your dataset and dataset splits are correct, and that you are not overfitting on the training set.

 Confusion matrix: Many examples fall into the same cell, the same row, or the same column.

 This indicates a systematic bias of the model towards the class involved.
 This may be caused by a problem in the dataset, in the training/validation subset split, or in the model design.

-Solution: Inspect the misclassified examples, in the Predictions example tab, to find clues about the problem.
+Solution: Inspect the misclassified examples, in the Predictions inspection tab, to find clues about the problem.
 For example, are the photos misclassified as dogs really very similar to images of real dogs?